f0i/motoko-format/README.md

 ## :warning: Risks and Disclaimer

-This formatter is in early development!
+This formatter is in development!

 > None of this is coding advice.
 > Programs are risky; so are formatters.